Counselling in Auckland

 How do you know the counsellor is right for you?

-Finding the right counsellor that you have a connection with is essential.
+Finding the right counsellor or therapist that you have a connection with is essential.
 Some questions to ask are: Do you feel comfortable talking about all issues with this person?
 Are they a full member of a professional counselling organisation and adhere to a professional code of ethics?
 Do they have specialist training or skills in the area you are seeking help with?
 If you do not feel that your counselling is the right fit, talk to them.
 It may be transference or it may be something else.
 Counsellors are trained to talk about difficulties that come up in the therapeutic relationship.
 If you or your counsellor do not feel a fit, then they will likely have a more suitable therapist in their network that they can refer to.
 A counsellor should always have your best interest at heart.

-I have specialist skills in Relationship Counselling Techniques such as Imago Relationship Counselling and Gottman Relationship Therapy.
+She has specialist skills in Relationship Counselling Techniques such as Imago Relationship Counselling and Gottman Relationship Therapy.
 Also Cognitive Behavioural Therapy (CBT), Schema Therapy, Clinical Hypnotherapy, and EMDR.

 What is CBT counselling?